Tina-YingWang-AU/TAFE-IT-Portfolio/01-Certificate-III-IT/01-Logic-Challenges/README.md

 ## 🧠 Technical Competencies Demonstrated

 * **Iteration & Refactoring**: Demonstrating the journey from basic linear logic to optimized, non-linear algorithms.
-* **Input Sanitization**: Multi-layered validation logic ensuring the program is resilient to unexpected user inputs (anything other than `y/n`).
+* **Input Sanitization**: Multi-layered validation logic ensuring the program is resilient to unexpected user inputs.
-* **Memory Management**: Correct application of `deepcopy` for nested data structures to maintain data integrity between sessions.
+* **Memory Management**: Correct application of `deepcopy` for nested data structures.
 * **Session Management**: Professional use of nested `while` loops, `break`, and `continue` to manage complex program states.

 ---